F0lak/dm_open_ref/ref/notes/radial_blur (filters).md

 Typically this blur is used with an entire plane.

-Note+ Large blurs will look worse toward the edges due to limited sampling.
+Note: Large blurs will look worse toward the edges due to limited sampling.
 Loss of accuracy will begin when `size` × distance is greather than 6.
 You can increase accuracy by breaking up large sizes into multiple filter passes.
 The blur used is Gaussian, so